malysoun/europa-dev/README.md

 To pull changes for all of your repos, run `git zen pull`.

 ### git zen feature
-`git zen feature` encapsulates the workflow for developing against Zenoss code.
+`git zen feature` encapsulates the workflow (based on [git-flow][]) for developing against Zenoss code.
 You should use it to make sure you don't miss something.
-Here's how it
+Here's how it works:
-works:

    1. `git zen feature start my-new-feature`.
       This will create a local feature branch, based off `develop`, called